Resources for Parents, Families, Caregivers

 Head Start / Early Head Start

-High-quality, early educational services available to children and families who otherwise would lack access to these life-changing child and family support services.
+High-quality, early educational services are available to children and families who would otherwise would lack access to these life-changing child and family support services.

-Home Instruction for Parents of Preschool Youngsters (HIPPY) is a home-based, parent involvement, school readiness program that helps parents prepare their three-, four- and five-year old children for success in school and in life.
+Home Instruction for Parents of Preschool Youngsters (HIPPY) is a home-based, parent-involvement, school readiness program that helps parents prepare their three, four, and five-year-old children for success in school and in life.

-4. Getting Support for Family Needs
+Getting Support for Family Needs

-211 Tampa Bay and its Family Services Initiative
+211 Tampa Bay Cares

 Helps families with minor children, prevents child protection investigations, homelessness, and further social service engagement by providing families with the right service, at the right time, for the right need.